 Letting your website become too slow is a huge mistake.
 They don’t say that we live in an age of instant gratification for nothing.
 Here’s the catch: the slower the site is, the less popular it is.

 Slow loading speeds can hinder your entire sales funnel.
-Almost 80% of shoppers that are not satisfied with loading speed won’t buy anything from you, ever again.
+52% of shoppers (on mobile) will leave your site if it doesn't load right away.
 So if you don’t want to start losing customers quickly, do everything in your power to keep things fast.

 When it comes to loading speeds, every millisecond counts.
 Having your website a second slower than it was initially can cost you a lot.

 A one-second delay in loading time can reduce your conversion rate by 7%.
 If your website is bringing in $10,000 monthly, it will cost you $700.
 On a yearly level, that amounts to $8,400, which is not a small sum by any stretch of the imagination.

 No matter how many times we hear it and how cliché it sounds at this point, content will always be king.
 After all, it appeals both to people and Google.